Punggol Bus Interchange: Bus Contracting Model

+Under the Bus Contracting Model, all bus services operating from Punggol Bus Interchange were divided into 2 Bus Packages, operated by two different bus operators.

 On 15 April 2015, the Loyang Bus Package was put up for tender by the Land Transport Authority.
 On 23 November that year, the tender was awarded to Go-Ahead Singapore Pte Ltd and as a result, Go-Ahead Singapore Pte Ltd took over the operation and management of this interchange and all bus services serving it, excluding Bus Services 50 and 117.

 In order to ensure a smooth transition with minimal inconvenience to commuters, the 25 bus services in the contract were transferred in two tranches.
-The first tranche involved the transfer of Punggol Bus Interchange and the Bus Services 3/3A, 34/34A, 43/43M, 62/62A, 82, 83, 84, 85, 118, 119, 136, 382G/382W and 386 to Go-Ahead Singapore Pte Ltd, while the second tranche involved the transfer of Pasir Ris Bus Interchange, Changi Village Bus Terminal and the remaining: Bus Services 2, 6, 12, 15/15A, 17/17A, 36/36A/36B, 354, 358, 359, 403 and 518/518A.
+The first tranche involved the transfer of Punggol Bus Interchange and the Bus Services 3/3A, 34/34A, 43/43M, 62/62A, 82, 83, 84, 85, 118, 119, 136, 382G/382W and 386 to Go-Ahead Singapore Pte Ltd.

-Go-Ahead Singapore Pte Ltd took over Punggol Bus Interchange from 4 September 2016 onwards, with the first bus, on Bus Service 82, leaving the interchange at 5.15am.
-This marked the debut of the company in Singapore.
+Go-Ahead Singapore Pte Ltd took over Punggol Bus Interchange from 4 September 2016 onwards, marking the debut of the company in Singapore.